owenlittlejohns/harmony-autotester/README.md

 * `README.md` is this file.
 * `dev_requirements.txt` contains Pip-installable Python packages that are required for local development.
 For example, `pre-commit`.
+* `pyproject.toml`  is a configuration file used by packaging tools, and other tools such as linters and type checkers.

 ## CI/CD workflows: